fmerg/pymerkle/README.md

 ./runtests
 ```

-to run all tests againt a limited set of encoding types.
-To run tests
+to run all tests against the limited set of encoding types UTF-8, UTF-16 and
-against all possible combinations of hash algorithm, encoding type,
+UTF-32 (108 combinations in total).
+To run tests against all possible hash
-raw-bytes mode and and security mode (3240 combinations
+types, encoding types, raw-bytes modes and security modes (3240 combinations
 in total), run

 ```shell